Brianna Keilar Biography

 Brianna Keilar CNN | Wikipedia

-Preceding becoming an anchor in November 2018, Keilar was CNN’s senior Washington correspondent, liable for covering significant stories on legislative issues, strategy and breaking news in Washington.
-During the 2016 official mission, Brianna filled in as the lead reporter covering Hillary Clinton and the Democratic field.
-Keilar additionally filled in as senior White House correspondent for CNN, reporting on the Obama organization from the country’s capital and from around the world.
-In this post, she covered a few key stories for the organization from the public authority closure to Obamacare, for which she procured a 2014 Aldo Beckman Memorial Award from the White House Correspondents’ Association.
-Also, during America’s Choice 2012 coverage, Keilar reported on President Obama’s mission, the Democratic National Convention, and contributed to the organization’s Emmy Award-winning political decision night coverage.
+Before becoming an anchor in November 2018, Keilar held the position of senior Washington correspondent at CNN, where she reported on significant political, policy, and breaking news stories in the nation’s capital.
+During the 2016 presidential campaign, she led coverage on Hillary Clinton and the Democratic field.
+Keilar also served as a senior White House correspondent, reporting on the Obama administration from Washington and around the globe.
+In this role, she covered pivotal stories, from the government shutdown to Obamacare, earning a 2014 Aldo Beckman Memorial Award from the White House Correspondents’ Association.
+During America’s Choice 2012 coverage, Keilar reported on President Obama’s campaign, the Democratic National Convention, and contributed to the network’s Emmy Award-winning election night coverage.